 Today billions of people are striving for the same degree of security and convenience that affluent countries take for granted: electric household aids, temperature-controlled homes, medical technology.
 As a result, the demand for electricity will continue to rise – even in wealthy countries, where data centers and electromobility are causing demand to surge.
 However, in order to protect the climate and nature, we must use all of the low-carbon technologies.
 Calculations of the International Panel on Climate Change (IPCC) show that nuclear energy is a highly effective instrument against global warming.

 A power plant with Dual Fluid technology costs around the same to build as a coal-fired plant and once built there are few costs.
 Firstly, because a Dual Fluid power plant requires little fuel and secondly, fissile residues are abundantly available in many countries.
 Electricity from Dual Fluid technology will therefore be so cheap that fossil fuels can disappear from the markets.

-The waste we already have in Germany could fully meet our energy needs for several hundred years without needing to mine a single gram of uranium.
+The waste we already have could meet the energy needs of several industrialized countries for hundreds of years without needing to mine a single gram of uranium.

 Our methods of generating energy are closely linked to how we have developed culturally.
 Once we had mastered how to control fire, we spent several hundred thousand years burning wood or manure.
 Later we exploited the muscle power of animals.
 In the Middle Ages we learned how to harness weak environmental energies like wind and water.
 But it wasn’t until we discovered a highly-concentrated fuel like coal, that the industrial revolution became a reality.